 5.4.4.1 General

-LI_X1 interfaces are used to configure (e.g. provisioning or audit) LI target information on POIs and TFs in order to intercept target communications.
-LI_X1 interfaces are also used to configure MDFs with the necessary information to deliver those communications in the correct format to law enforcement.
+LI_X1 interfaces are used to provision and audit LI target information on POIs and TFs in order to intercept target communications.
+LI_X1 interfaces are also used to provision MDFs with the necessary information to deliver those communications in the correct format to LEMFs.

 LI_X1 interfaces shall support the use of ETSI TS 103 221-1 [8] for transport of X1 messages / information.
 However, default configurations, information element formats and other parameters as defined in the present document shall apply regardless of generic default options specified in TS 103 221-1 [8].